immersive-web/webxr-ar-module/explainer.md

   vrDevice.requestSession({ exclusive: isExclusive })
       .then(OnSessionStarted)
       .catch(err => {
-        // May fail for a variety of reasons, including another page already
+        // May fail for a variety of reasons, including another application
-        // having exclusive access to the device.
-Probably just want to render
+        // already having exclusive access to the device.
+Probably just want to
-        // the scene normally without any tracking at this point. window.requestAnimationFrame(onDrawFrame);
+        // render the scene normally without any tracking at this point. window.requestAnimationFrame(onDrawFrame);
       });
 }